mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Give an allied minion +1⚔️/+3❤️ and **Provoke**.

 name:     Desert Scout<br>
-text:     **Ability** 2: Charges and deals 4 damage to an unobstructed enemy in this row that is at least 2 tiles away.
+text:     **Ability** 2: Charges and deals 4 damage to an unobstructed enemy in this row that is at least 2 spaces away.

 name:     Dunecaster<br>
 text:     **Deploy**: Give +2⚔️/+2❤️ to an allied Dervish.
 If it's a Wind Dervish, it no longer disappears.